groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/esign/jpeg.en.md

       content: |
         ```csharp {style=abap}
-        // Pass document path to Signature constructor
+        // Load the document into a Signature instance
         using (Signature signature = new Signature("input.jpeg"))
         {
-            // Create instance of TextSignOptions
+            // Create a new TextSignOptions object
             TextSignOptions options = new TextSignOptions("John Smith")
             {
-                // Set new signature options
+                // Configure all the necessary options
                 Left = 50,
                 Top = 200,
                 ForeColor = Color.Red
             };

-            // Save signed file to another place
+            // Persist the signed document to local storage
             SignResult result = signature.Sign("output.jpeg", options);
+        }
         ```

 ############################# More features ############################